DHRI-Curriculum/NLTK_DHRI/lessons.md

 len(set(text2_slice)) / len(text2_slice)
 ```

+## Evaluation

+Check all sentences below that are correct:

+- The `len` method returns the length of the input, which can mean different things depending on its type.
+If it is a string, it will return the number of characters; if it is a list or dictionary, it will return the number of items.

+- The lexical density measures the number of unique words per total word, and it is an objective measure of writing quality.

+- Comparing the lexical density between texts of different sizes can give a problematic result.
+A possible solution is to use list slice and compare parts of both texts of a similar size.

 # Data Cleaning: removing Stopwords

 Thus far, we have been asking questions that take stopwords and grammatical features into account.
 For the most part, we want to exclude these features since they don't actually contribute very much semantic content to our models.
 Therefore, we will: